cmucg/cgPiano/README.md

 ## from cgPiano037 on:
 - Made easier to add new auto-chords to the keys t y b n or other keys.
 - cgPiano037English and cgPiano037Chinese, auto-chord related settings are concentrated in lines 299-305.

+## from cgPiano038.zip on:
+- "Object.create" replaced "structuredClone" to work in new and old browsers.
+- The key g sets to use the 3 note of a chord as root, eg: when the last note is 5, chord is 1 3 5.
+- When space-bar pressed soon after a note, adds an octave-lower note as chord.